MohdSab/DeerHacks2023/README.md

 # Flatter.tech
 Generates a tailor made compliment based on the features of the user.
+Overall, compliments can be a simple yet powerful way to improve mental health and promote well-being.
+By focusing on the positive and expressing appreciation for others, we can create a more supportive and uplifting environment for ourselves and those around us.

 Front-end is done through HTML, JS, and CSS to handle the client connection and communicate with the server.
 The webpage has a dynamic window showing a video feed, when prompter it takes a screenshot and sends it via HTTP protocol to the Back-end server.